 Like Hogback Preserve, which is open for hiking via Moran State Park’s trail system, Keel Preserve will open to the public upon completion of a trail spur leading from the park’s southeastern boundary trail to a stunning seasonal waterfall, which drops more than 50 feet down a rocky flume.

-Trail construction begins in fall 2021; the spur is expected to open by mid-year 2022.
-Watch our calendar of upcoming events for work parties if you’d like to sign up as a volunteer trail-builder.
+Trail construction began in October 2021; the spur is expected to open by mid-year 2022.

 The property was most recently owned by members of the Keel family, which has multigenerational roots in the Doe Bay-Olga area.
 The families of Brad and Bob Keel were instrumental in the permanent protection of this gem.
 They first resisted the offer of a timber company that wanted to buy the land.
 Then, through a bargain sale, they aided in the Preservation Trust’s purchase of the property.
 Thanks to them, the Keel name will live on in the neighborhood.